Centre for European Law and Internationalisation (CELI)

 ‘The implications of the potential exit from the EU for regulation and protection of rights in the UK’, April 2016

 In this day research seminar a number of distinguished scholars, external speakers and members of European law and Policy research cluster, will present papers on a range of issues within this topic spanning EU law, employment law and policy.
-The programme will be announced shortly.

 ‘Reflections on the Citizenship Directive and entitlement to social security in the United Kingdom’, 9 December 2015